 But isn’t cacao a superfood?
 Many research studies linking health benefits to chocolate have been emphasized in recent years; however, as the American Cancer Society reports, the research is actually mixed and much is unknown.
 The benefits that research studies cite can be loosely correlated or from extremely high amounts of flavanols, higher than what one would typically eat in a serving of chocolate.

 Although cacao chocolate does have some nutrients and health benefits, it contains an alkaloid called theobromine.
-Theobromine can cause oily skin or outbreaks, digestion discomfort, exhaust the adrenals, impair liver function, or trigger anxiety.
-When someone is dealing with chronic fatigue, pain, headaches, migraines, irregular heartbeat, and/or nerve discomforts, I typically recommend to avoid it.
+Theobromine can cause oily skin or outbreaks, digestion discomfort, exhaust the adrenals, decrease immune system responses, impair liver function, or trigger anxiety.
+When someone is dealing with chronic fatigue, pain, headaches, migraines, irregular heartbeat, and/or nerve discomforts, I typically recommend avoiding it.

 I often recommend to clients who are pregnant to avoid chocolate.
 When growing a beautiful new life in one’s body, what one consumes affects the child’s development – and our goal is to create a healthy, nourishing environment for the baby to grow.
 To see more recommendations for pregnant mamas, see my Ultimate Guide For Expecting Mothers.

 If you are looking for mouth-watering treats to share that will also nourish the brain and body, keep reading!

 CHOCOLATE ON OUR ENERGY LEVEL